pablosjv/dotfiles/docs/PHILOSOPHY.md

 - **topic/path.zsh**: Any file named `path.zsh` is loaded first and is expected to setup `$PATH` or similar.
 - **topic/completion.zsh**: Any file named `completion.zsh` is loaded last and is expected to setup autocomplete.
 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `scripts/bootstrap`.
-- **topic/install.sh**: Any file with this name and with exec permission, will ran at `bootstrap` and `dot-update` phase, and are expected to install plugins, and stuff like that.
+- **topic/install.sh**: Any file with this name and with exec permission, will ran at `bootstrap` and `dotfiles-update` phase, and are expected to install plugins, and stuff like that.
-- **topic/configure.sh**: Any file with this name and with exec permission, will ran at `bootstrap` and `dot-update` phase, and are expected to configure plugins, and packages and other stuff.
+- **topic/configure.sh**: Any file with this name and with exec permission, will ran at `bootstrap` and `dotfiles-update` phase, and are expected to configure plugins, and packages and other stuff.
 - **topic/update.sh**: Any file with this name and with exec permission, will ran using `.dotfiles/scripts/update`.
 This is to update the dotfile configuration with the local changes.
 An alias `dot-refresh` is added to run this commands whenever you find appropiate.

 ### ZSH plugins